 The New Liberty Dollars are finally available, as paper Silver Certificates that can be conveniently carried and used like money with merchants or others who voluntarily agree to accept them.
-They will be of an entirely new and original design by Bernard von NotHaus, and will be issued and promoted as a Value-backed Community-based currency that will help to keep more of the spending power of the community at home where it belongs.
+They are of an entirely new and original design by Bernard von NotHaus, and will be issued and promoted as a Value-backed Community-based currency that will help to keep more of the spending power of the community at home where it belongs.

 Big-Box Retailers and National Chain stores and restaurants are serious drains on the local economy.
 Even when they seem to be large employers, the money they pay to their workers is a tiny fraction of the local money they take away from the community every day, and that loss means that local stores see less and less of the community spending power.
-The very presence of stores Like Best Buy and WalMart has caused hundreds of local shops to go completely out of business.
+The very presence of stores like Best Buy and WalMart has caused hundreds of local shops to go completely out of business.
 Those are your friends and neighbors who are being driven into bankruptcy.

 However, when such programs gain acceptance and widespread use, participating merchants learn quickly that it means greater profits and financial stability for the community.
-Many towns will find that hundreds of small businesses will agree to accept the local currency despite the fact that they may lose money on some purchases due to currency discounts, because they find that customers tend to give them more repeat business.
+Many towns will find that hundreds of small businesses will agree to accept the local currency despite the fact that they may lose a small amount of money on some purchases due to currency discounts, because they find that customers tend to give them more repeat business.

 Community-based currencies work similarly in the way they bring shoppers into businesses that accept them, but they eliminate the work of redemption when they succeed.
 This is because shoppers are usually willing to accept them in the change they receive, knowing that they can use them again at the same store or others who are participating in the program.
 Community currencies represent money that stays in the local economy, rather than being shipped off to some corporate headquarters to be shared among stockholders who will never spend a dime in the community of origin.

-The effect has been to save some local businesses from shutting their doors altogether, and has even been shown to stall the growth of big-box retailers such as Wal-Mart, Target and Best Buy.
+The effect has been to save some local businesses from shutting their doors altogether and has even been shown to stall the growth of big-box retailers such as Wal-Mart, Target and Best Buy.
 Studies have shown that communities who adopt some form of local currency keep a greater portion of the local spending power circulating in the local economy.
 Obviously, money spent at big box stores is going to leave the area altogether, but the community currency they reject will be found continuing to circulate locally for years.

 Community Branded Liberty Dollars, however, mitigate the risk of losing money because they are

-- Secured by actual Silver.
+- Secured by commodities values against actual Silver.